Omabekee/hackbio-cancer-internship/Stage-3/report/DGE-ML-for-biomarker-discovery.md

 ### 2.2 Normalisation and Filtering

-Normalisation and filtering were performed using the `TCGAnalyze_Normalization`, `TCGAnalyze_Filtering` and `betweenlaneNormalization` functions from the TCGAbiolinks and EDASeq R packages to adjust for gene length and sequencing depth.
+Normalisation and filtering were performed using the `TCGAnalyze_Normalization`, `TCGAnalyze_Filtering` and `betweenlaneNormalization` functions from the TCGAbiolinks and EDASeq R packages to adjust for gene length and sequencing depth (Mounir _et al._, 2019).

 ## 3. Methodology for Biomarker Discovery